yatabashi/font_availability_checker/README-en.md

 In other languages: [日本語](./README.md)

-`fontac` lists fonts which can display a text.
+`fontac` lists the fonts capable of displaying the given text.

 ## Installation
 (only on macOS) The following command enables its use as a CLI tool: